panyao/sodacloud/README.md

-to enter key system logic manually, while the backbone will take care of client/cloud communications, automatic platform instrumentation and replay of request data for QA, data marshaling infrastructure, and capture of key performance / cloud resource sizing data to aid in resource allocation decisions and operations cost optimization.
+to enter key system logic manually, while the backbone will take care of client/cloud communications, automatic platform instrumentation and replay of request data for QA, data marshaling infrastructure, and capture of key performance / cloud resource sizing data to aid in resource allocation decisions and operations cost optimization. [bulleted list]

 ![Soda L](Docs/images/architecture.PNG "Soda")

-SodaCloud supports automatic creation of cloud mobile client to cloud server communication infrastructure, including data marshaling mechanisms, that alleviate the need for developers to hand-code complex asynchronous communication pathways and optimize underlying protocols for the target API.
+SodaCloud supports automatic creation of cloud mobile client to cloud server [does the word cloud need to be here?] communication infrastructure, including data marshaling mechanisms, that alleviate the need for developers to hand-code complex asynchronous communication pathways and optimize underlying protocols for the target API.